Meet Our Alumni

 CEO and Second Generation Owner, RB Royal Industries, Inc. of Fond du Lac

-Jim Neumann is active on many Fond du Lac area non-profit boards including the UW-Fond du Lac Foundation.
+Jim Neumann is active on many Fond du Lac area non-profit boards.
 He also serves on the board of Fox Valley Savings Bank of Fond du Lac, National Fluid Power Association and Precision Machined Products Association.
+He was previously a member and president of the UW-Fond du Lac Foundation Board of Directors.

 He received a Wisconsin Family Business Forum Fellowship at UW-Oshkosh and the Rotary International Paul Harris Fellowship.